google/vizier/README.md

 An example is given in `random_policy.py`.

-## Tensorflow-Probability and Keras Modules
-For writing policies involving Bayesian Optimization, we have also provided Tensorflow-Probability (TFP) and Keras utility functions in `vizier/tfp/...` and `vizier/keras/...` respectively.

 # Citing Vizier
 If you found this code useful, please consider citing the [technical report (TBA)]() as well as the [original Vizier paper](https://dl.acm.org/doi/10.1145/3097983.3098043).
 Thanks!